TUWAIQ-PYTHON-4/CAPSTONE_PROJECT_PROPOSAL/README.md

-# Project Name: Learning Management System
+# Project Name: ALLABOUT BOOK

 ## Idea:

-A system to manage students learning journey.
-The system enable student to explore new courses, take courses, solve quizzes, etc. Moreover, the teachers can create new quizzes, follow student progress, etc.
+It’s a program that gathers readers and writers which will ease for writers to add new books and let the users “reader” follows each writer’s books in their library.
+Also, the users can reach all books and make lists that have:

+    - book’s title

+    - Discerption of the book

+    - Start reading date

+    - End reading date

+    - Reading achievement percent for each book

 ## Inspiration:
-Facilitate the learning process and the management of students and courses.
+The ease of adding books for writers.
+Also, users can reach more different books easily and the reading achievements for each user.

 ## List of Services / Features:

-- Manage the students.
-- Manage the teachers.
+- Managing adding books by the writers
-- Manage online courses easily!
-- Manage online assessments.
+- Simple and easy adding books process for the writers.
+- Easy process for listing books by the users -readers-
+- Reading achievement percent.

 ## User Stories
-- Type of users: Faculty, Teachers, and Students.
+- Type of users: Admin, Author, and user.

-### Faculty
+### Admin

-- Create, Read, Update, Delete teachers.
+- Create, Read, Update, Delete Author .
-- Create, Read, Update, Delete courses.
+- Create, Read, Update, Delete books.
-- Create, Read, Update, Delete students.
+- Create, Read, Update, Delete user.

-### Students
+### Author

-- View courses.
+- View books.
-- Join courses.
-- Withdraw from courses.
-- Edit information.
-- Take assignments.
-- Send Inquiries to teachers and faculties.
-- View joined courses.
+- View the author books
+- the author added his book

+### User
-- View course information.
+- View books.
-- View student progress on a specific course.
+- View book information.
-- Search for courses.
+- Search for author.

-### Teachers

-- View the teacher courses.
-- View the course information.
-- List joined student in the current course.
+- View all the books in the list
+- Add book in the list (name book , description about the book , start read , finsh read , progressions level )
+- Delete book from list
-- Add assignments to a specific course.
+- Add review on the book
-- Add students grade in a specific course.
-- Search for a students in a specific course.
-- Get student information.